Leadbelly (film): Plot

-Huddie Ledbetter leaves his father's house just barely into his twenties and arrives at a brothel on Fannin Street in Shreveport run by Miss Eula, who nicknames him Leadbelly and has him play at the bar.
-For a while, she takes care of him until the police arrive, breaking up a party.
-Leadbelly and an old man escape via a train and Leadbelly buys a twelve-string acoustic guitar from the old man.
+Fleeing both a firearms charge and the unwanted pregnancy of his girlfriend, Huddie Ledbetter leaves his father's house just barely into his twenties.
+He arrives at a brothel on Fannin Street in Shreveport, Louisiana, and meets its madam, Miss Eula.
+She takes a liking to him, nicknaming him Leadbelly and having him play guitar and sing at its bar.
+For a while, she takes care of him, until he bristles being under her leash.
+Police arrive and break up a show he's playing at.
+Leadbelly and an old man escape via a train and Leadbelly buys a twelve-string acoustic guitar from him.
 Seeking work, he takes a job picking cotton.
 He soon leaves on a train to Silver City where he meets Blind Lemon Jefferson and they start playing shows together.

-At one show, a drunken man tells Leadbelly to keep playing, and threatens him.
+At one show, a drunken white man tells Leadbelly to keep playing, and threatens him.
 Leadbelly responds by smashing his guitar onto him and is arrested.
 He escapes from jail and leads a normal life until he and two other men are on their way home after a night of drinking.
-One of the men mentions that the other man's woman had sex with Leadbelly during the evening.
-The man pulls out a gun to shoot Leadbelly but Leadbelly also pulls out his gun and is able to shoot the other man first, killing him.
+One of the men mentions that Leadbelly had sex with the other man's woman during the evening.
+The man pulls out a gun to shoot Leadbelly but Leadbelly draws his own and shoots the other man first, killing him.
 He is thrown in prison where he is forced to work in a chain gang.
-When he tries to escape, he is caught and put in a box.
+When he tries to escape, he is caught and put in a sweat box.
 His father arrives and tries to bail Leadbelly out, but fails.
-Before leaving, he manages to convince the warden to get Leadbelly a twelve-string acoustic guitar.
+Before leaving, he gives money to the warden to get Leadbelly a twelve-string acoustic guitar.

-After getting the new guitar, he plays a song for Governor Pat Neff who reassures Leadbelly he will be set free.
-After he leaves prison, he returns to Fannin Street, sees it has lost its former glory, and he is reunited with Miss Eula.
-He returns to his father's home only to find that a new family lives there.
-A group of men attack Leadbelly and slash his throat.
-Leadbelly happens to stab and kill a man in self-defense but is thrown back in prison.
-John and Alan Lomax visit the prison and interview Leadbelly, having him play all his songs for them.
-After he finishes telling his life story, they tell him they will see what they can do about getting him out of prison.
-The film ends with a title card stating that Leadbelly was released from prison and pursued his music career.
+While in prison, Leadbelly is requested to play a song for Governor Pat Neff, who assures him a pardon before he leaves office.
+Upon Leadbelly's release, he returns to Fannin Street, which has fallen into ruin.
+He meets Miss Eula, who has suffered the same fate.
+He returns to his father's home only to find that a white family has taken it over.
+Responding to an exaggerated alert by its new tenant, a group of white men attack Leadbelly and slash his throat.
+Leadbelly stabs and kills one of them in self-defense, but is thrown back in prison.

+Folk song historians John and Alan Lomax are documenting the history of the blues.
+They visit the prison and interview Leadbelly, recording all his songs.
+After he finishes telling his life story, they volunteer to see what they can do about getting him out of prison.
+He responds he has only six months to go, and is resolved to serving them out.

+The film ends with a title card stating that Leadbelly was released from prison and went on to pursue his music career in the big cities of America, even performing at New York City's famous Carnegie Hall.